Rescue Union School District

 Who: The Summative Assessment is given to students who are identified as an English learner on the Initial Assessment.

-What: The Summative Assessment is used to measure the skills of English learners.
-The results will help tell the school or district if the student is ready to be reclassified as proficient in English.
+What: The Summative Assessment is used annually to measure the progress and skills of English learners.
+The results are one measure used by the school or district to determine if the student is ready to be reclassified as proficient in English.

 When: Students who are English learners are given the Summative Assessment every spring between February and May until they are reclassified as English proficient.